-Net interest income was \$26.8 million, \$25.8 million, and \$24.6 million in 2018, 2017 and 2016, respectively.
+Net interest income was \$29.1 million, \$26.8 million, and \$25.8 million for the years ended 2019, 2018 and 2017, respectively.
 Net interest income is the difference between interest income and interest expense.
 Net interest income is the principal source of earnings for the Association and is impacted by volume, yields on assets and cost of debt.
 The effects of changes in average volume and interest rates on net interest income over the past three years are presented in the following table: